Aadv1k/cybernated/README.md

 ```

 - 200 `email-registered`: the email was registered successfully
+- 200 `email-deregistered`: the email was deregistered successfully
 - 400 `fake-email`: the email provided is not a real address
 - 400 `email-invalid`: the email is syntactically invalid
-- 400 `email-already-registered`: the email already exists in the database
+- 400 `email-exists`: the email already exists in the database
+- 400 `invalid-user-to-deregister`: attempt to deregister a non-existent user
 - 500 `internal-err`: in this context, it may mean that email validation via [abstract API](https://www.abstractapi.com/) failed
+invalid-user-to-deregister

 ## log